Willyb15/Data-Science-Python/Week2/python_lecture.md

 In [2]: "Can't, won't, didn't, don't... all the contractions!"
 Out [2]: "Can't, won't, didn't, don't... all the contractions!"
 ```
-As a final note before we dive into string operations, note we can store them in variables in the exact same way that we can store an `int`, `float`, or `complex`.
+As a final note before we dive into string operations, we can store strings in variables in the exact same way that we can store an `int`, `float`, or `complex`.

 ```python
 In [1]: my_str_variable = 'This is a string variable.'